plaid/plaid-postman/README.md

 Welcome to the Postman Collections Quickstart Guide!
 If you're looking for a quick and easy way to get started with the Plaid API with no additional code, this is the place for you.

+To skip the instructions, you can go directly to [the Plaid Postman collection](https://www.postman.com/plaid-api/workspace/plaid/collection/12160321-04d27ed8-aed4-4d46-a1f8-70a72ec9a78a).

 For the Plaid Quickstart guide that uses code, see the [Plaid Quickstart](https://github.com/plaid/quickstart).

 Don't feel like reading?
 Check out our [Plaid and Postman in Three Minutes Quickstart video](https://www.youtube.com/watch?v=f4NhgHpp5aA).
 Or, for a more detailed walkthrough, watch the [Plaid Postman Full tutorial video](https://www.youtube.com/watch?v=dJds8Qc7weQ).